hkbu-kennycheng/comp3115/2023summer/Lab3.md

 ## Running Orange

-Orange can be run using the following command:
+Orange can be run using the following command in terminal with Python environment:

 ```sh
 python -m orange-canvas